 “That’s good.
 How is he dealing with it?”
 I asked.

-Charlotte and I were both surprised, and Charlotte’s inner gossip lover surfaced.
-“He broke up with you?
-Okay.
-Mel and I were thinking you broke up with him because you heard that Sirius was single.
+Charlotte nodded as well, but then her inner gossip lover surfaced.
+“You know, Mel and I had been thinking you broke up with him because you heard that Sirius was single.
 But we weren’t going to mention it.”

 “Charlotte!”
 I said, laughing and slapping her arm.

 Mandy started laughing as well.
 “No!
 What does it take to convince you two?”